 Proof of Financial Responsibility

-Motorcyclists, as with all other motorists in Indiana, must also have proof of financial responsibility.
+Motorcyclists, as with all other motorists in Indiana, must also have proof of financial responsibility in order to protect themselves and others in the event of a personal injury.
 Acceptable proof of responsibility with regard to the three options above includes:

 - Liability Insurance: Filing a written certificate stating that the policy holder/driver has Indiana insurance coverage as per BMV requirements.
 This is often accomplished by bringing the insurance card when registering the vehicle.

 - Bonds: Filing a bond with the BMV that will be executed by the person giving proof and a surety company authorized to conduct business in Indiana.

 - Self-insurance: Filing a receipt from the treasurer of state proving either a deposit of $40,000 in cash or securities that may be legally purchased by savings banks or trust funds with a $40,000 market value.

 The BMV has implemented a program, the Electronic Insurance Forms Submission (EIFS) program that allows licensed insurance agents to electrically submit a policy holders’ insurance information.
 Do not assume that your agent will be signed up for this program, however.
 It is advisable to find out from your insurance agent if they will be filing proof of financial responsibility electronically on your behalf or if you must do it.
 It is your responsibility to get your proof of insurance to the BMV.

 Purchasing liability insurance is by far the most common form of financial responsibility, but just any amount won’t do.
 You have to fulfill the state’s minimum coverage requirements in order to have lawful financial responsibility.
 All motorcyclists must have the following minimum coverage amounts:

 - $25,000 for bodily injury or death of one person;